Miralem Pjanić

-Miralem Pjanić (born 2 April 1990) is a Bosnian professional footballer who plays as a midfielder.
-He last played for Russian Premier League club CSKA Moscow.
-Regarded as one of the best midfielders of his generation, he is considered to be one the greatest free-kick takers of all time.
+Miralem Pjanić (born 2 April 1990) is a Bosnian former professional footballer who played as a midfielder.
+He is considered to be one of the greatest free-kick takers of all time.

-Pjanić started his professional career at Metz, playing there for one season.
+Pjanić started his professional career at Metz in France, playing there for one season.
 He signed for fellow French side Lyon in 2008, before joining Roma in 2011.
 During his time in Rome, Pjanić came to be recognized as one of the best midfielders in Serie A. In 2016, Pjanić joined Juventus, and was considered an integral player for the team, winning four league titles, two Coppa Italias, and being named in the Serie A Team of the Year for 2015–16, 2016–17, 2017–18 and 2018–19 seasons.
 He was also named in the 2016–17 UEFA Champions League Squad of the Season, for his role in Juventus's run to the final.
-Pjanić joined Barcelona in September 2020, also spending a year on loan at Beşiktaş.
+Pjanić joined Barcelona in September 2020, also spending a year on loan at Beşiktaş in 2021.
 He signed with UAE Pro League club Sharjah in 2022.
-In 2024, he joined Russian side CSKA Moscow, following his departure from Sharjah.
+In 2024, he joined Russian Premier League side CSKA Moscow, following his departure from Sharjah.
+After leaving CSKA Moscow, he retired in 2025.

-A former Luxembourg youth international, Pjanić made his senior international debut for Bosnia and Herzegovina in 2008, earning 115 caps and scoring eighteen goals until his retirement from international football in 2024.
+Pjanić initially represented Luxembourg as a youth international, appearing for them at under-17 and under-19 level, before switching to Bosnia and Herzegovina at senior level.
+He made his debut for them in 2008, and would earn 115 caps and score 18 goals before his retirement from international football in 2024.
 He represented the nation at their first major tournament, the 2014 FIFA World Cup.

 In 2015, Pjanić was ranked 55th in The Guardians list of "The 100 best footballers in the world".
 In 2019, he was ranked 50th in the same list.

 Early life

-Pjanić was born on 2 April 1990 in Tuzla, SR Bosnia and Herzegovina, in what was then SFR Yugoslavia (modern-day Bosnia and Herzegovina); to father Fahrudin Pjanić and mother Fatima.
+Pjanić was born on 2 April 1990 in Tuzla, SR Bosnia and Herzegovina, in what was then SFR Yugoslavia (modern-day Bosnia and Herzegovina); to father Fahrudin and mother Fatima.
 He developed an interest in footballing through his father, a former third division footballer in Yugoslavia, and began his football career in Luxembourg following his family's arrival to the country shortly before the outbreak of the Bosnian War.
 While in Luxembourg, Pjanić often attended training sessions and matches with his father.
 At the age of seven, his father discovered that he had talent and an interest in football and allowed his son to join local club FC Schifflange 95 in Schifflange.
 While at Schifflange, Pjanić drew interest from several Belgian, Dutch and German clubs, but agreed to join Metz in France in 2004.
 Pjanić was recommended by former Metz player and Luxembourg international Guy Hellers.